javecilla/Golden-Minds-Colleges-Web-System/README.md

 ## Architecture
 - **Backend**: Laravel for robust API endpoints, content management, and authentication.
 - **Frontend**: Vue.js for reactive components paired with Bootstrap for styling.
-- **Database**: PostgreSQL with normalized tables for scalable data storage.
+- **Database**: MySQL with normalized tables for scalable data storage.
 - **Deployment**: Hosted on HostGator with Cloudflare for security and CDN performance.

 Building this website sharpened my skills in full-stack development.
 I gained proficiency in integrating Vue.js with Laravel for a smooth, reactive frontend, reducing average page load times by 25% through optimization techniques like lazy loading.
-I also improved my database design skills with PostgreSQL, ensuring scalability for future growth, and embraced version control best practices using Git for efficient solo project management.
+I also improved my database design skills with MySQL, ensuring scalability for future growth, and embraced version control best practices using Git for efficient solo project management.

 <h3 align="left">Full Tech Stack Used:</h3>
 <p align="left">